zackboll/opencv_core_ada/README.md

 end Vec3_Example;
 ```

-The predefined Vec3 types are intentionally component-oriented rather than assigning RGB/BGR semantics.
-OpenCV channel interpretation belongs to the caller or higher-level module.
+The predefined Vec3 types are component-oriented rather than assigning RGB/BGR semantics.
+Channel interpretation belongs to the caller or a higher-level module.

----

 ## Bulk row access